build-on-aws/content/posts/practical-cloud-guide/migrate-a-sql-server-database-in-the-cloud/index.md

 postsFeed: true
 ---

 For an IT administrator, restoring a database from a backup isn't unusual.
 Migrating an on-premise database to the cloud follows a similar process.
-However, instead of using and automate using scripts.
+However, instead of using the AWS console, we will automate the process using scripts.
 In this tutorial, we'll walk through how to migrate a SQL Server database to the cloud, using the command line to instantiate and configure the database server, rather than a console application.

 ## Sections
 | Info                |                                   |